Coastal-Inspired DIY Blanket Ladder

 Continue this process until all four holes of the two clamps for your first rung are drilled.
 Hammer the nails through the clamp holes and into the pilot holes with the driftwood rungs in place.

 Repeat this process next with the bottom blanket ladder rung and then continue until all the rungs are added.
 Be sure to re-measure as you go along as the pieces will have moved with the drilling and hammering.
-Once all your rungs are in place, you’re done!
+Once all your rungs are in place, your DIY blanket ladder is done!

 Not only will we have this simple coastal decor idea for the cottage as a reminder of our beautiful summer, I’ll have the memories of this time with the kids and them helping us to make this lovely piece of furniture.
 My son was quite proud of his hammering abilities!